 Training During Pregnancy

 During the early stages of pregnancy it is less about the physical limitations and more about managing the fatigue and nausea.
-A lot of the time you will need to judge this one for yourselves, on the bad days take a break or rest day but just make sure you fully utilise the good days.
+You will need to play this by ear.
+On ‘bad’ days take a break or rest day.
+Just ensure that you fully utilise the good days.
 Set yourself mini-goals of say a 30 minute workout and take things from there, getting the blood flowing will help alleviate the nausea and hopefully boost energy levels for the rest of the day.

 Things to focus on during this stage, while mobility is pretty unrestricted, focus on developing the muscles on the posterior chain (Hamstrings, Glutes, Lats).
 Pregnancy can severely effect your posture and balance, so its vital that you prepare for this and target that area.
 The Deadlift is an excellent movement to target all of the above, again the level at which you practice will be determined by what youhave done previously.
 If you have never done a Deadlift before, begin with a simple hip-hinge movement before attempting this with small dumbbells up to around 5kg.
 This could also prove good practice for lifting a little-one numerous times a day!

 By this stage your energy levels should be on their way back and you should be past the worst of the nausea, so not the time to head for the couch and put your feet up just yet.
 At this point you can still do most of the work you’ve been doing, but it would be wise to begin managing your exertion levels, the heart is not only supplying you with oxygenated blood, but the baby too.
 You can do this by applying the ‘talk test’, simply asses your exertion levels based on whether or not you can hold a conversation.